 × Though our organization has decentralized power and we have achieved greater diversity by some measures, LC is still a predominantly white organization.
 As such, we acknowledge that our collective inherent biases cause harm to communities of color and minoritized communities.
 We are committed to taking action to address our blindspots and to earnestly engage in harm reduction.

 Actions we are taking to reduce harm and increase equity

-× We formed an Equity, Diversity & Inclusion committee.
+× We formed an Equity, Diversity & Inclusion committee in 2020.
 These board & staff members are tasked with: